 Lie groups are a key ingredient in modern physics, while smaller Lie groups like \SU2 and \SO{3,1}, enter the quantum mechanics of elementary chemistry and condensed matter physics, the full spectrum of Lie groups, i.e., the classical groups \SU{N}, \SO{N} and \Sp{2N} and the exceptionals \E6, \E7, \E8, \F4 and \G2, have all appeared with varying degrees of frequency in particle physics.
 Lie groups have many other application e.g., to the theoretical physics of gravity, string theory, etc. as well as applications to engineering and elsewhere.
 Here we will focus on the Lie algebras of the compact forms of Lie groups that are most useful for particle physics.
 Most of the results are easily extended to the non-compact forms.

-Shortly after the standard model was completed, grand unified theories were proposed, where the standard model gauge group $\SU{3}_\text{C}{\times}\SU{2}_\text{L}{\times}\U{1}_\text{Y}$ is embedded in a higher symmetry, typically \SU5 \cite{Georgi:1974sy}, \SO{10} \cite{Fritzsch:1974nn} or \E6 \cite{Gursey:1975ki}, although other choices have been tried.
+Shortly after the Standard Model was completed, Grand Unified Theories (GUTs) were proposed, where the Standard-Model gauge group $\SU{3}_\text{C}{\times}\SU{2}_\text{L}{\times}\U{1}_\text{Y}$ is embedded in a higher symmetry, typically \SU5 \cite{Georgi:1974sy}, \SO{10} \cite{Georgi:1974xy,Fritzsch:1974nn} or \E6 \cite{Gursey:1975ki}, although other choices have been tried.
 Major reviews appeared on the uses of Lie algebras \cite{Slansky, McKay:99021}, including tables of irreducible representations (irreps) and their invariants.
 There are also a number of useful textbooks that cover the topic \cite{Georgi:1982jb, Ramond:2010zz, cahn1984semi}.
 While extensive tables already exist for building GUT models, it has sometimes been necessary to go beyond what is tabulated in the literature.
-Our purpose here is to give extended tables that will satisfy most modern model building requirements, but also provide the software that allows one to go further as the situation may require.
-In describing the software we will incorporate a review of most of the necessary group theory background.
-This includes root and weight systems, the associated Weyl groups for all the classical and exceptional Lie algebras, orthogonal basis systems, and Weyl group orbits, which are used in our method of calculating tensor products and irrep decompositions.
+Our purpose here is to give extended tables that will satisfy most modern model-building requirements, but also provide the software that allows one to go further as the situation may require.
+In describing the software we will incorporate a review of most of the necessary group-theory background.
+This includes root and weight systems, the associated Weyl groups for all the classical and exceptional Lie algebras, orthogonal basis systems, and Weyl-group orbits, which are used in our method of calculating tensor products and irrep decompositions.